Find more staff

 About me

 I am a researcher and educator with an abiding interest in how things work and how they can be improved.
 Understanding the technology behind systems, how it can be adapted or enhanced.
 I enjoy the challenge of devising unconventional solutions by combining scientific methods and non-intuitive thinking.
+Member of Centre for Environment, Society and Resilience (CESR) which aims to deliver world-class interdisciplinary research across all environmental issues that contributes to creating a more resilient natural and human environment in the face of current and future challenges.

 Area of expertise